laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-14/day-1/lecture-materials/mern-stack-build-part-2.md

 <br>
 <br>

-## Lab
+## Lab Part 2 - **Deliverable**

-Begin the frontend for your Cheese app, and create the ability to display and create cheeses like our People app.
+1. Begin the frontend for your full stack MERN app

+2. Add the functionality to create and display all of your model items on the frontend